mlm-games/twrp_galaxy_m02s/README.md

 # TWRP Device tree for Galaxy M02s and A02s.

-Tested on M02s (havent tested on A02s but will most likely work)
+Tested on M02s (Does not work on A02s according to @Randomuser1321)

-If anyone has tested it on an A02s, pls open an issue to change this line..

 Check the releases and this [XDA thread](https://xdaforums.com/t/guide-m025f-flashing-a-gsi-with-and-without-twrp.4643733/) for instructions